Membox: Weaving Topic Continuity into Long-Range Memory for LLM Agents: Method

 We maintain a small sliding window of two consecutive messages—one user utterance and one agent response—over the most recent messages in the current unsealed box, and use it for topic continuity classification.
 Upon arrival of a new message \(M_{k+1}\), the Loom queries an LLM:

-where \(P_{\mathrm{cont}}\) is the classification prompt, and \(c_{k+1} \in \{\mathrm{continuous},\ \mathrm{partial\ shift},\ \mathrm{discontinuous}\}\).
-In realistic dialogue flows, abrupt and complete topic shifts within two or three turns are uncommon; more often, a turn introduces a partial shift—retaining some contextual linkage while initiating a new micro‑topic.
-For memory construction, both partial and complete shifts are treated as topic breaks to ensure that each membox preserves topical purity without spanning semantically drifting content.
+where \(P_{\mathrm{cont}}\) is the classification prompt shown in Appendix Table~\ref{tab:information_extraction}, and \(c_{k+1} \in \{\mathrm{continuous},\ \mathrm{partial\ shift},\ \mathrm{discontinuous}\}\).
+In practice, most segment-worthy transitions are labeled as partial shifts rather than discontinuities.
+This is expected in continuous multi-turn conversations, where new topics often emerge through residual links to prior context rather than abrupt resets.
+For memory construction, partial shifts are treated as topic breaks because they indicate a noticeable change in conversational focus, even when the current turn remains locally related to previous turns.

 If the label is \emph{continuous}, the message is appended to the current box.
 If it is \emph{partial shift} or \emph{discontinuous}, the current box is sealed, and a new unsealed box is created with \(M_{k+1}\) as its first entry.
-Because in typical agent–user interactions it is rare for an utterance to have no relation to immediately preceding or following turns, when a new box contains only one message, the arrival of the next message triggers unconditional append.
-This ensures that brief, seemingly isolated utterances are still stored together with their nearest context, maintaining dialogue‑flow coherence.
+To avoid degenerate single-message boxes, we require each new box to contain at least one adjacent response when available.
+This minimal-context rule is applied before subsequent topic-continuity classification resumes, ensuring that brief utterances are still stored with enough local dialogue context for later interpretation.

-When a box transitions to the sealed state, the Loom produces its structured representation \(B = \{ M,\ \mathrm{topic},\ \mathrm{events},\ \mathrm{keywords} \}\).
-The event set \(\mathrm{events}(B) = \{ e_1, e_2, \dots \}\) is extracted from the messages in \(B\) and captures concrete actions or occurrences within the box’s topic—for example, under “recent activities” these might include “playing basketball” or “practicing the piano” as mentioned in the Introduction.
+When a box transitions to the sealed state, the Loom uses the extraction prompt \(P_{\mathrm{extract}}\) (Appendix Table~\ref{tab:gg_construction_prompt}) to produce its structured representation \(B = \{ M,\ \mathrm{topic},\ \mathrm{events},\ \mathrm{keywords} \}\).
+The event set \(\mathrm{events}(B) = \{ e_1, e_2, \dots \}\) is extracted from the messages in \(B\) and captures concrete actions, factual developments, or plans within the box’s topic, such as marathon training, recurring knee pain, or reducing training intensity in the running example.
 Since our memory design centers on topic continuity, extracting events provides a natural, fine‑grained representation of each topic, while keywords supply supplementary descriptive details.
 The extracted event set \(E(B)\) becomes the input to the \textbf{Trace Weaver} stage (\S\ref{sec:linking}).